anttimann/script-compiler/README.md

 ## How to use

-Create new folder for each script.
+Create new folder for each script inside `scripts` folder.
 Add your logic in that folder.
 Use file name `script.js`.

 Add new entry to `package.json`'s `scripts` section with folder name in project environmental variable.
 You can also name the npm script with the same name.